 - Start by prepping your flax egg by whisking together 1 tablespoon of ground flaxseed with 3 tablespoons of water.
 Set aside for 5 minutes to gel.

 - In a large bowl stir together the coconut oil, almond butter, maple syrup, vanilla and flax egg.
 Add in the remaining ingredients except for the figs (cinnamon, baking soda, and whole wheat flour) and stir to form a moist dough.

 - Freeze the dough for 45 minutes or refrigerate for about 2 hours.
 You want the dough to be chilled.

-- Before you dough is completely chilled soak your figs in boiling water for about 10 minutes.
+- Before the dough is completely chilled, soak your figs in boiling water for about 10 minutes.
 Once they're soft drain the water and add the figs to a food processor and process until a smooth puree forms, scraping down the sides of the bowl if necessary.

 - Spread half of the fig puree down the middle of the dough from top to bottom, leaving about 1.
 5 inches on the sides.
 Lift up one side of the dough using the parchment paper and fold it over the fig puree so that it covers half of the fig puree.
 Repeat with the other side of the dough.
 Press the middle seam together and press the ends of the dough together